Tapestry with intricate design patterns

 Matao/CHamoru | Washington | Instagram

 Born, raised, and based in Coast Salish Territory, Dakota Camacho is a Matao/CHamoru multi-disciplinary artist / researcher working in spaces of Indigenous life ways, performance, musical composition, community engagement, and education.
 Camacho weaves knowing from both yo’-ña (their) bloodlines and the diverse lineages that inform yo’-ña Indigenizing journey.
 Creating opportunities for inter-Indigenous exchange as a method for Indigenous knowledge development is central to Camacho’s creative philosophy.
 Camacho holds a Master of Arts in Performance Studies from Tisch School of the Arts at New York University, and graduated from the University of Wisconsin-Madison with a Bachelor of Arts in Gender & Women's Studies as a First Wave Urban Arts and Hip Hop Scholar.
-Camacho has presented work in festivals, at universities, and in communities as a public speaker, facilitator, composer, and performer throughout Turtle Island (The Americas), Oceania, Australia, Europe, and Africa.
+Camacho has presented work in festivals, at universities, and in communities as a public speaker, facilitator, composer, and performer throughout North America (The Americas), Oceania, Australia, Europe, and Africa.

 Denise Emerson